pullreminders/enterprise/README.md

     Membership
     Organization
     ```
+3. After saving your GitHub App, set your app icon to https://pullreminders.com/app-icon.png and generate a private key.
+You should also see OAuth credentials and your app ID.
+You'll use this information along with your private key in the next section.

-4. Finally, though not required, you'll want to go to the "Advanced" tab and transfer ownership of the GitHub App to a superuser or an organization.
+4. Though not required, you'll want to go to the "Advanced" tab and transfer ownership of the GitHub App to a superuser or an organization.
 If it is owned by your individual user account the app can become available if your account is deleted or deactivated.

 ## Setup Pull Reminders